tldr-pages/tldr/pages/common/adb-shell.md

 > Android Debug Bridge Shell: Run remote shell commands on an Android emulator instance or connected Android devices.
 > More information: <https://developer.android.com/studio/command-line/adb>.

-- Start a remote interactive shell on the emulator/device:
+- Start a remote interactive shell on the emulator or device:

 `adb shell`